 These tomatoes are noticeably sweeter than local tomatoes.
 So if you use canned tomato puree, you might want to taste for acidity and add a tablespoon of honey or maple syrup to balance out the flavors.

-If you have leftover shrimp and sausage, you can keep them in the fridge, in a sealed container, for up to 3 days.
+If you have leftovers, you can keep them in the fridge, in a sealed container, for up to 3 days.
 Make sure you reheat them very gently, so as not to overcook the shrimp.
 It’s best to reheat them in the microwave, covered, on 50% power.